mflova/mflova-coding-guidelines/python/dataframes/polars.md

 ## When to use different file types:

+Something that you need to know is that `Polars` works with `Arrow` tables (created by Apache).
+This is a "runtime in-memory format" as it implements the Inter Protocol Communication (IPC).
+This is a protocol that allows to easily transfer information among processes.
+This is one of the reasons why `Polars` is so quick: It allows to parallelize the code by minimizing the overhead of sending data to other cores or processes.

-We will mainly use `csv`, `parquet` and `arrow`.
+About its persistentes formats in the hard disk, we will mainly use `csv`, `parquet` and `arrow`.
 These last two belong to `Apache` and were created for different scenarios.

 - `.csv`: Row based.
 Only recommended for streaming.
 Slowest when it comes to parsing.
 - `.parquet`: Quicker than `csv`.
 Columnar based, meaning that it will work much better with `scan_` based method.
-High compression but in exchange of more RAM and CPU needed to decompress it.
+High compression but in exchange of more RAM and CPU needed to decompress it and deserialize into `Arrow` format.
 This compression also adds some overhead.
 Meant for long term storage.
 Its creation might be slow due to compression.
   Its main purpose is the long term storage.
 This format will guarantee that it can be read in 5-10 years while being quite small in size.
-- `.arrow`: Almost no compression.
-It is implemented under the Inter Protocol Communication (IPC).
-This one allows to create an object in disk that is its same representation as an arrow table in memory.
-This way it can be easily moved to memory.
-  Its purpose is a "runtime in-memory format".
-Its size will be bigger than `parquet` but it require less CPU and time due to the lack of compression.
+- `.arrow`: Almost no compression as it is just the persistent way of saving the `Arrow` table in the hard disk.
+Therefore, it is almost the same as the one that it is stored in RAM memory once loaded.
+It requires minimum (de)serialization so it can be transfered to memory really quick.
+That's why it is called "runtime in-memory format".
+  It is meant to be the quickest to read among all file types.
+However, due to its lack of compressionn the file size will be the same as the one after it is loaded in RAM.
   Its previous version was called `Feater V1`.
 V2 was renamed to `Arrow IPC File format`.

 More info: https://arrow.apache.org/faq/